 Put it all together and you're getting a very capable set of VPS hosting plans.
 If you'd prefer a package that comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.

-Every plan has some appealing configuration options.
-In particular, along with support for the usual Linux variants – CentOS, Ubuntu, Fedora, Debian – you can choose Windows Server 2008, 2012 or 2016 for only a $5 a month premium.
+Additionally, along with support for the usual Linux variants – CentOS, Ubuntu, Fedora, Debian – you can choose Windows Server 2008, 2012 or 2016 for only a $5 a month premium.
 That's very good value, and if you're more familiar with Windows than Linux, it could save you from lots of management hassles later on.

 Liquid Web is a premium web hosting provider which has been offering top quality managed solutions for more than 20 years, and now handles 500,000 sites for more than 32,000 customers worldwide.